g8os/zerotier_client/README.md

 - get array of networks and print the name of first network in the array
 - reverse the name of the first network above
 - get the first network above by it's ID and print it's name

+## generates.sh

+Script to generate this client library